YardleighAnthony/-Hello-World-/README.md

 [I am a student at Belgium Campus, working towards getting a Bcom Degree.](https://www.belgiumcampus.ac.za/bachelor-of-computing)

 - I love playing the guitar.
-- taking part in extra ciriculum ativites such as sports and mountain climbing other than being glued to the screen all day.
+- taking part in extra curriculum ativites such as sports and mountain climbing other than being glued to the screen all day.
 - I also enjoy drawing and being around animals except for insects.
 - I do not like avocados.
 The story of my life, short and sweet.